 Enter interview day ready to show how you can contribute to the entering class and why you are confident you are a good match for this particular program.
 You will have already spent loads of time looking inward at yourself and outward at your target program – so these points should be no-brainers by now!

 The structure of the interview usually goes as follows: First there are initial questions to get to know you and help you relax; then the interviewer will move onto some standard questions; and then there will be some personal questions about your experiences and then some thought-provoking questions.
 You’ll find examples of questions in each of these categories below.

 A good interviewer will work hard to help you relax initially so that you have a conversation, rather than a cut and dry Q&A session.
 Typical questions in this category include:

-• How was your trip here?
-Is this your first trip to our city?
+- How was your trip here?
+Is this your first trip to this city?
 What do you think of the weather?

-Then the interviewer will move on to some basic question about your interest in med school:
+Then the interviewer will move on to some basic questions about your interest in med school, such as:

-• Explain your transcript discrepancies from your undergraduate record.
+- Explain the transcript discrepancies from your undergraduate record.

-• Describe your research exposure?
-What it bench or clinical?
+- Describe your research exposure?
+Was it bench or clinical?